Shake It Records

 Shake It Records (often stylized Shake It!
 Records) is a record label and record store in the Northside neighborhood of Cincinnati, Ohio.
 It is co-owned by brothers Jim and Darren Blase.
 As of 2010, their record store had almost 20,000 CDs and 50,000 vinyl records for sale.

 History

 Shake It Records was founded in 1979 by Jess Hirbe and Daryl "Doc" Kalmus, to release albums by Cincinnati-area bands like the Customs.
 In the early 1990s, Darren Blase called Hirbe, who had by then sold the record store, to ask if he could revive the label.
-Hirbe said yes, and in 1992, Blase acquired the label in return for a copy of the Jack Dupree album Blues in the Gutter.
+Hirbe said yes, and in 1992, Blase acquired the label in return for a copy of the Jack Dupree album Blues from the Gutter.
 By 1999, the label had become the most active one dedicated to punk rock and roots rock in Cincinnati.
 In 1999, Blase re-opened the Shake It record store.
 Jim and Darren Blase opened up their current location on 4156 Hamilton Ave on September 11, 2001.